Multiple discovery (also known as Simultaneous invention)

 Cause (mechanism behind this process)

-An often used expression is: 'To materialize an idea'.
-To materialize means to make the invisible, visible.
-This expression acknowledges the existence of a sphere not visible to the naked eyes but called upon to attain actualization.
-Although the expression is used without forethought in most circumstances, it helps drives a picture that I hope to project in this article.
-How does this process of multiple discovery/simultaneous invention work?
+An oft‑used expression is “to materialize an idea.”
+To materialize means to make the invisible visible.
+The phrase acknowledges the existence of a realm not perceptible to the naked eye, yet one that can be summoned into actualization.
+Although the expression is often used without much forethought, it helps convey the image I aim to project in this article.

 Do not be deceived, God is not mocked; for whatever a man sows, this he will also reap.
 (Galatians 6 : 7)

-"Keep the hearth of your thought pure, by so doing you will bring peace and be happy!".
-In The Light of Truth: The Grail Message by Abdrushin
+"Keep the hearth of your thought pure, by so doing you will bring peace and be happy!." - In The Light of Truth: The Grail Message by Abd-ru-shin

 A different point of view.